DC37/Super-Mario-Paint/README.md

 Super Mario Paint
 ==========

+Help would be very much appreciated!
+If you manage to debug something, submit a pull request and I'll review it and (hopefully) merge it in.

 Based off of the original Mario Paint on the SNES from 1992, MarioSequencer (2002), TrioSequencer, Mario Paint Composer 1.0 / 2.0 (Robby Mulvany, 2007-2008), and FordPrefect86's Advanced Mario Sequencer (2009).
 This will be a free program when completed, open to those who want to download it.